Genusbiz/docs/developers/defining-the-application-model.md

 ## Defining the Application Model

 To provide functionality to the end user, Genus App Platform employs declarative data about your business objects and logic.
-This collection of [metadata](defining-the-application-model/glossary.md) are stored in the directory for your application and maintained in **Genus Studio**.
+This collection of [metadata](defining-the-application-model/glossary.md) are stored in the directory for your application and maintained in Genus Studio.

 **Getting started**